 - Bridging the gap between AI and human expertise: Enables the development of solutions that are both technically advanced and deeply attuned to human contexts and values, fostering more effective collaboration between humans and machines.

-- Risk mitigation: Human-on-the-loop protects against the escalation of errors or biases, ensuring the AI system remains a safe and reliable tool.
+- Risk reduction: Human-on-the-loop protects against the escalation of errors or biases, ensuring the AI system remains a safe and reliable tool.
+A survey by Abraham et al. (2021, IEEE WISH Workshop) in safety-critical systems (e.g., robotics), demonstrated that HOTL saves lives by enabling immediate human intervention when AI confidence drops.

 Implementing Human-on-the-Loop (HOTL) involves navigating several challenges and considerations: